meka-dev/tendermint/README.md

 This fork of [tendermint/tendermint](https://github.com/tendermint/tendermint) has been patched to supoort the [Mekatek builder API](https://api.mekatek.xyz).
-Each supported network has a tracking branch, which participating validators should use when building their full node.
+Each supported network has a tracking version, which participating validators should use when building their full node.

 ## Networks